 I’m a product of my generation and I tend to get bored quickly, even at the range.
 Being able to mix up barrier training has made it a lot of fun.
 I’ve built a big wood barrier, but I rarely use it beyond pistol range.
 It’s huge and a hassle to move around.
 The PTS Barricade allows me to move the barricade near and far with ease.

 I can bring the barrier back to 25, 50, and 100 yards with ease.
 I can work rifle shooting behind barriers and flesh out my handgun training easily.
 It’s super convenient.

 Also, the small size makes it easy to bring indoors and practice my dry fire training.
 I can get better at positioning myself behind barriers while watching Banshee.
 It’s a little more entertaining than the same old same old aim at the light switch and practices my fundamentals.
-The small PTS Barricade is super convenient, tucks away with ease, and can be used nearly anywhere.
+The small PTS Barricade is super convenient, tucks away into my Range Backpack with ease, and can be used nearly anywhere.

 The barrier is made of corrugated plastic, so if it takes a shot, there’s no danger of debris or ricochet.
 If I put a round through the PTS Barricade, it’s not a big deal by any means.
 The target is still usable and the hole can be duct-taped over.
 If you shoot it up too much, you can replace the corrugated plastic version.